Some see failures before alleged killer shot five homeless people

 Descano said the deal was offered because the case had issues.

-He pointed out the victim in the first hotel attack was not able to identify Brevard because she was grabbed from behind.
-There was no video evidence of the assault and investigators attempts to find fingerprints at the scene came up empty.
+He pointed out that the victim in the first hotel attack was unable to identify her attacker because she was grabbed from behind.
+There was no video evidence of the assault, and investigators’ attempts to find fingerprints at the scene came up empty.

 Descano’s office also said the burglary charge was inappropriate for the apartment break-in.
-The office said Brevard did not take anything from the apartment and he entered after fleeing officers at the hotel.
+The office said Brevard did not take anything from the apartment, and he entered after running from officers at the hotel.

-Rick Conway, a former chief deputy Commonwealth’s Attorney in Prince William County, said the case had challenges, but he thought Fairfax County prosecutors should have brought Brevard to trial on felony counts given the gravity of the hotel attack and his criminal history.
+Rick Conway, a former chief deputy Commonwealth’s attorney in Prince William County, said the case had challenges, but he thought Fairfax County prosecutors should have brought Brevard to trial on felony counts given the gravity of the hotel attack and his criminal history.

-He thought prosecutors could have built a compelling case by using the striking similarities between the hotel incidents coupled with a strong identification of Brevard in the apartment break-in nearby to argue he was behind all three.
+He thought prosecutors could have built a compelling case by using the striking similarities between the hotel incidents, coupled with a strong identification of Brevard in the apartment break-in nearby, to argue that Brevard was behind all three.
 Descano’s office doubted that idea.

 “You don’t only prosecute slam dunks, especially when you have somebody who is dangerous,” Conway said.
 “You have to often times rely on the reasonable inferences that can be drawn from jurors.”